Astrophysical Tests of Dark Matter Self-Interactions: Theoretical considerations: from micro to macro

 A number of authors have performed tests of their simulation codes, both to test the results against analytical predictions, and to check for numerical convergence.
 One test for which the expected outcome can be calculated analytically is the so-called \emph{wind tunnel} test, in which particles are sent through a uniform field of stationary background particles.
 The rate at which particles scatter from this background can be calculated from equation~\eqref{eq:R}, and the distribution of speeds and directions of scattered particles can be calculated by converting the differential scattering cross section from the center-of-mass frame of each collision, to the rest-frame of the simulation (typically the rest-frame of the background particles).
 Refs. \cite{Rocha13} and \cite{Robertson17BC} both presented this test, with results that matched the analytical predictions (see e.g.~Fig.~\ref{fig:sidm_sim_tests}).

 Another test with an analytical prediction is the rate of DM scattering in a DM halo with a known distribution function.
-A good example that has been used in the literature is a Hernquist profile \cite{1990ApJ...356..359H}, which has a similar density profile to the NFW profile found in CDM simulations \cite{Navarro:1995iw}, except for a sharper fall off in density at large radius.
+A good example that has been used in the literature is a Hernquist profile \cite{1990ApJ...356..359H}, which has a similar density profile to the Navarro--Frenk--White (NFW) profile \cite{Navarro:1995iw} found in CDM simulations \cite{Navarro:1995iw}, except for a sharper fall off in density at large radius.
 This profile has an analytical distribution function, which allows for an analytical calculation of the expected scattering rate as a function of radius and also means that simulation initial conditions (which in the absence of DM self-interactions would have a stable density profile as a function of time) can be easily generated.
 A test with the Hernquist profile was proposed and used by Vogelsberger et al. \cite{Vogelsberger:2012ku} to validate their choice of scattering kernel (Eq.~\ref{eq:rho_ij_vog}).
+Note that it is not important whether Hernquist profiles form in SIDM (they do not); this test merely compares the analytic prediction for a given distribution function to the simulation results.